select2/select2/pages/12.programmatic-control/02.events/docs.md

 ## Internal Select2 events

-Select2 has an [internal event system](/advanced/default-adapters/selection#eventrelay) that works independently of the DOM event system.
-This internal event system is only accessible from plugins and adapters that are connected to Select2.
+Select2 has an [internal event system](/advanced/default-adapters/selection#eventrelay) that works independently of the DOM event system, allowing adapters to communicate with each other.
+This internal event system is only accessible from plugins and adapters that are connected to Select2 - **not** through the jQuery event system.

+You can find more information on the public events triggered by individual adapters in the [advanced chapter](/advanced).